World ignoring ‘immense tragedies,’ Pope Francis says in Christmas message

 “These never seem to end; by now we hardly even notice them.
 We have become so used to them that immense tragedies are now being passed over in silence; we risk not hearing the cry of pain and distress of so many of our brothers and sisters.”

-In the “Urbi et Orbi” ( “to the city and the world”) message, Pope Francis urged people to talk to each other rather than isolate themselves from others.
+In the “Urbi et Orbi” – “to the city and the world” – message, Pope Francis urged people to talk to each other rather than isolate themselves.

 “Our capacity for social relationships is sorely tired,” he said.
 “There is a growing tendency to withdraw, to do it all by ourselves, to stop making an effort to encounter others and do things together.”

-He continued: “On the international level too, there is the risk of avoiding dialogue, the risk that this complex crisis will lead to taking shortcuts rather than setting out on the longer paths of dialogue.
+He continued: “On the international level, too, there is the risk of avoiding dialogue, the risk that this complex crisis will lead to taking shortcuts rather than setting out on the longer paths of dialogue.
 Yet only those parts can lead to the resolution of conflicts and to lasting benefit for all.”

-Pope Francis listed conflicts, tensions or crises in Syria, Yemen, Israel, Palestine, Afghanistan, Ukraine, Sudan and South Sudan, as well as others.
+Pope Francis listed conflicts, tensions and crises in Syria, Yemen, Israel, Palestine, Afghanistan, Ukraine, Sudan and South Sudan, as well as others.

-He specifically asked God to “prevent fresh outbreaks of a long-festering conflict” in Ukraine.
+He asked God to “prevent fresh outbreaks of a long-festering conflict” in Ukraine.
 The build-up of Russian troops on the Ukrainian border has led to fresh fears of an invasion in January.

-Pope Francis used the word “dialogue” 11 times in the speech as he spoke to a small crowd of people in wet and windy weather conditions.
+Pope Francis used the word “dialogue” 11 times in the speech as he spoke before a small crowd in wet and windy conditions.

 He asked God to “give serenity and unity to families” and added: “Let us ask him for the strength to be open to dialogue.
 On this festive day, let us implore him to stir up in the hearts of everyone a yearning for reconciliation and fraternity.”

-He also asked people not to be indifferent to the plight of migrants and refugees, as well as political prisoners, female victims of violence.
+He also asked people not to be indifferent to the plight of migrants and refugees, as well as political prisoners, and female victims of violence.

-Pope Francis warned people that they should not hurt God “by despising the poor with our indifference.”
+Pope Francis warned people that they should not hurt God “by despising the poor with our indifference”.

 He added: “That is where Jesus is born: close to them, close to the forgotten ones of the peripheries.